BND Hamburger Icon

 Usability

 Zoom combines phone, video meetings and team chat into one communications platform, which is accessible through desktop and mobile apps with all phone plans.
 The phone system integrates with Google, Microsoft and Salesforce to provide immediate access to your contacts and schedule to book meetings.
-While the platform is far from difficult to use, changing some advanced settings like call flows and call queues with drop-down menus gives Zoom’s portal more of an enterprise software look and feel than some of the more intuitive platforms, like Ooma; the latter feels like it was designed for nontechnical end users.
+While the platform is far from difficult to use, changing some advanced settings like call flows and call queues with drop-down menus gives Zoom’s portal more of an enterprise software look and feel than some of the more intuitive platforms, like Ooma; the latter feels like it was designed for non-technical end users.

 We also love that Zoom also keeps design top of mind for users, with its immersive workspace designer.
-The company provides the right hardware (like table mics and ceiling mics) and software for specific environments — from large meeting rooms to small personal offices.
+The company provides the right hardware (like table mics and ceiling mics) and software for specific environments — from large meeting rooms to small personal or home offices.
 Not only that, but you can also change your background if you don’t want colleagues to see your bedroom while working remotely, use emoji reactions to respond while muted, take advantage of a gallery view and more.
 This, among countless other reasons, is why Zoom is our top pick for video conferencing tools.

 TipTip